JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

    ```

    The `SpaceXSDK` class constructor is injected with the platform-specific `AndroidDatabaseDriverFactory` class.
+   The `get()` function resolves dependencies within the module: in place of the `api` parameter for `SpaceXSDK()`
+   Koin will pass the `SpaceXApi` singleton declared earlier.

 2. Create a custom `Application` class which will start the Koin module.

-Next to the `AppModule.kt` file,
+   Next to the `AppModule.kt` file, create the `Application.kt` file with the following code, specifying the module
-   create the `Application.kt` file with the following code, specifying the module you declared in the `modules()` function call:
+   you declared in the `modules()` function call:

    ```kotlin
    package com.jetbrains.spacetutorial